-Brunch isn't just for hip singles and childless couples who have time to stand in line.
-These six spots offer a dynamite weekend brunch that passes the family-friendly test, with kid perks such as giant cinnamon buns, cornflake-encrusted waffles and an in-house bookstore.
+Brunch isn't just for hipster singles and childless couples who have time to stand in line.
+We found five spots that offer a dynamite weekend brunch and pass the family-friendly test, with kid perks such as giant cinnamon buns, Nutella waffles and an in-house bookstore.

 Redmond lays claim to several good Indian restaurants, but it also happens to have one of the best brunches on the Eastside.
 And fortunately, the huge, bustling space at Pomegranate Bistro can fit everyone, though lines aren’t uncommon on weekends.
 What’s the draw?
 Well, for starters, the giant cinnamon bun that’s the size of your child’s head.
-The kids' brunch menu includes a choice of either a pancake platter (served with bacon and fresh fruit) or a “TV brunch” that includes a scrambled egg, piece of bacon, fresh fruit and toast and jam (jams are homemade and swoon-worthy).
-Adults, meanwhile, can try dishes such as artisan French toast made with a merengue-nut streusel and sour orange curd, or hash with roasted root vegetables, herbs, eggs and corned beef.
-Remember: everything here is super-sized, so plan to share
+The kids' brunch menu includes a choice of either a pancake platter (served with bacon and fresh fruit) or a “TV brunch” that includes a scrambled egg, piece of bacon, fresh fruit and toast and jam.
+Jams are homemade and swoon-worthy.
+Adults, meanwhile, can try dishes such as brioche French toast made elegant flavors such as frangipane or avocado toast served with herb salad and a fried duck egg.
+Remember: Everything here is super-sized, so plan to share.

-Edmonds' vibrant downtown and waterfront offer lots of family fun; fuel up first with a brunch at the new kid in town: 190 Sunset.
+Edmonds' vibrant downtown and waterfront offer lots of family fun; fuel up first with brunch at this newer kid in town: 190 Sunset.
 Owned by Tom Budnick, the slick spot turns into a fun adult hangout at night, but has been getting rave reviews for brunch, too.
-The morning menu stars a ”build your own Benedict” option; buttermilk pancakes with caramelized bananas and amaretto-maple sauce; and biscuits and gravy.
+The morning menu features an array of eggs benedict options; buttermilk pancakes with caramelized bananas and amaretto-maple sauce; and biscuits and gravy.
 Or make a meal out of the sides, from housemade pastries and biscuits to thick cuts of bacon and sausage.

 No one can resist a restaurant that specializes in waffles — especially when they’re this good.
-With a locations in Belltown and Capitol Hill, Sweet Iron Waffles serves up fluffy brioche concoctions in original Belgian style that get topped with sweet delights like Nutella, chocolate, and even an entire ice cream sundae!
+With a locations downtown and on Capitol Hill, Sweet Iron Waffles serves up fluffy brioche concoctions in original Belgian style.
+Then they top the waffles with sweet delights like Nutella, chocolate and even an entire ice cream sundae!
 Savory choices for waffles range from brie and basil to roast turkey breast and Havarti cheese.
 There are also yogurt and chia parfaits and waffles to take home, dipped in chocolate and/or frozen for later.
 The fun-casual interior is bright and perfect for families.

-This Central District outpost of the flagship Redmond spot just added brunch to its burger-centric menu.
-Kids will dig items such as Cornflake-crusted French toast while parents can indulge in more gourmet options like steak and eggs with mushrooms, onions and Gruyere.
+This Central District outpost of the flagship Redmond features a weekend brunch around its burger-centric menu.
+Kids will dig items such as Cornflake-crusted French toast while parents can indulge in more gourmet options like steak and eggs with mushrooms and Gruyere.
 Adventurous eaters should try the Loco Moco, a Korean dish of charred bok choy rice topped with a bim (rice) patty, fried egg, gravy and togarashi spice.
 It’s comfort food at its best.
 The counter service is fast, and there are plenty of tables at which to feast.

-Books and brunch go together like bacon and eggs and, if the kids get bored as you linger over your mimosa, they can mosey over to the bookstore: Raconteur is located inside Third Place Books.
-The restaurant just started offering brunch inside the beautiful space with a vaulted roof, with a menu including Belgian waffles, egg dishes, chicken and waffles, corned beef hash, burgers and more.
-Kids can also make a meal of cheap sides: sausages, coffeecake and twice-baked potatoes.
-Be sure to check out the events before heading over.
+Books and brunch go together like bacon and eggs and, if the kids get bored as you linger over your mimosa, they can mosey over to the bookstore.
+Raconteur is located inside Third Place Books' Seward Park shop.
+The restaurant offers brunch inside the beautiful, vaulted-ceilinged space, with a menu including Belgian waffles, chilaquiles, corned beef hash, burgers and more.
+Kids can also make a meal of tasty sides: sausages, coffee cake and twice-baked potatoes.
+Be sure to check out the bookstore's events list before heading over.
 Many famous authors make the rounds here and a reading could be a highlight of your post-brunch afternoon.

 If your brood isn’t into a long, sit-down meal, a stop at a local bakery for treats to eat there or take to a local park makes a good brunch-lite option.
 Here are three of our favorites:

-Le Reve: Queen Anne doesn’t often draw people outside of the neighborhood, but the locals know that they have one of the city’s finest bakeries.
-Specializing in French pastries in a charming location that looks like a Queen Anne home, Le Reve turns out savory and sweet croissants to rival any in the city, as well as a fine Croque Madame and Croque Monsieur.
-Also find tarts, cakes, cookies and a darn delicious kouign amann.
+Le Rêve: Queen Anne doesn’t often draw people from outside the neighborhood, but the locals know that they have one of the city’s finest bakeries.
+Specializing in French pastries in a charming location that looks like a Queen Anne home, Le Rêve turns out savory and sweet croissants to rival any in the city, as well as a fine Croque Madame and Croque Monsieur.
+Also find tarts, cakes, cookies and a darn delicious Kouign-Amann.
 1805 Queen Anne Ave.
 N. #100, Seattle

-Fuji Bakery: Interbay, the no man’s land-like stretch between Elliott Avenue and Nickerson Street, is the original home of Fuji (there’s also a spot in the ID), a Japanese bakery serving Asian-influenced items like green tea croissants, melon pan or azuki bean donuts.
+Fuji Bakery: Interbay, the valley thoroughfare between the west side of Queen Anne Hill and Magnolia, is the original home of Fuji (there’s also a spot in the ID), a Japanese bakery serving Asian-influenced items like green tea croissants, melon pan or azuki bean donuts.
 You can also stick with French classics such as clafoutis or pomme turnovers.
-Or, for kids, the PB&J donut.
+Or, for kids, the PB&J doughnut.
 1030 Elliott Ave.
 W.

-Byen Bakeri: Interbay is also home to this sweet bakery that recalls Seattle’s Scandinavian roots with baked goods such as stollen, kringle and cardamom raisin rolls.
+Byen Bakeri: The north side of Queen Anne near Seattle Pacific University is home to this sweet bakery that recalls Seattle’s Scandinavian roots with baked goods such as stollen, kringle and cardamom raisin rolls.
 5 Nickerson St., Seattle